pts/pdfsizeopt/README.md

 pdfsizeopt is a program for converting large PDF files to small ones.
 More specifically, pdfsizeopt is a free, cross-platform command-line application (for Linux, macOS, Windows and Unix) and a collection of best practices to optimize the size of PDF files, with focus on PDFs created from TeX and LaTeX documents. pdfsizeopt is written in Python, so it is a bit slow, but it offloads some of the heavy work to its faster (C, C++ and Java) dependencies. pdfsizeopt was developed on a Linux system, and it depends on existing tools such as Python 2.4, Ghostscript 8.50, jbig2enc (optional), sam2p, pngtopnm, pngout (optional), and the Multivalent PDF compressor (optional) written in Java.

 Doesn't pdfsizeopt work with your PDF?
-Report the issue here: <https://github.com/pts/pdfsizeopt/issues>
+Report the issue [here](https://github.com/pts/pdfsizeopt/issues)!

-Send donations to the author of pdfsizeopt: <https://flattr.com/submit/auto?user_id=pts&url=https://github.com/pts/pdfsizeopt>
+Send donations to the author of pdfsizeopt [via flattr](https://flattr.com/submit/auto?user_id=pts&url=https://github.com/pts/pdfsizeopt).

 ## Table of contents